 The best time to visit the Galiuros are in late Spring after the snow has melted, and in Fall (September-November) before the first snows.
 In the middle of summer, the heat can be taxing even at these elevations, and thunderstorms are common.

-Getting ThereFrom Willcox, start heading north along the paved Fort Grant Road.
-The road makes several 90-degree turns as you drive through the scenic Sulphur Springs Valley.
-After about 21 miles, you will reach the intersection of Ash Creek Road, otherwise known as Forest Road 651.
-Start driving west, where the road turns to dirt after a few miles.
-Continue driving west.
-After about 14 miles, you will reach the intersection of Ash Creek Road and Sunset Loop at a right turn in the road.
+|From Willcox: Head north along the paved Fort Grant Road (Interstate-10, Exit 340).
+The road makes several 90-degree turns as it heads north and west.
+After about 21 miles, turn left onto Ash Creek Road, otherwise known as Coronado Forest Road 651.
+The road turns to well-tended dirt after a few miles.
+After about 14 miles, you will reach Sunset Loop at a right turn in the road.
 A ranch house is located on this curve.
-You will see a primitive road heading off to the west here.
-This is Forest Road 660.
+Stay straight (west) onto a primitive road, Forest Road 660.
 Drive west on this road through the scenic grassland.
 A sign marking the Coronado National Forest boundary is here.
 After about a half mile, a good camping spot is reached at the edge of the forest.
 Low clearance vehicles will have to park here.
 Four-wheel drive vehicles may be able to get another two miles farther in to a wide turn-around loop near a fence.|